 Learning to Draw – Observing Part 3

-The last thing I would like you to do is tell me what is wrong with example C.
+The last thing I would like you to do is tell me what wrong with example C is.

-In this example the shadows are both in front of the objects.
-This would be correct if the light was coming from behind the objects.
+In this example, the shadows are both in front of the objects.
+This would be correct if the light were coming from behind the objects.

 Drawing Basics the Art of Observing